naturewaves/Rthoptera/README.md

 analysis of insect sounds.
-The package is intended to be used on high signal-to-noise recordings, helping researchers make standardized measurements and plots to support the scientific description of the “acoustic types”, which are the first description of the calling song of a species, which should be accompanied by a high-quality recording and ideally the voucher specimen identifier in the collection it was deposited.
+The package is intended to be used on high signal-to-noise recordings, helping researchers make standardized measurements and plots to support the scientific description of the "acoustic type".
+We define "acoustic type" as the first description of the calling song of a species, which should be accompanied by a high-quality recording and the catalog number of the voucher specimen.
 For the convenience of users, we have included functions for pre-processing audio files, which are already available in other packages (e.g., *tuneR*, *seewave*), but here they are interactive (Shiny apps).
 Most of the plotting functions are based on the *seewave* package, with the convenience of presets and automatic parameter